MicrosoftDocs/VBA-Docs/api/Project.PjCalendarType.md

 # PjCalendarType Enumeration (Project)

-Contains constants that specify the type of calandar.
+Contains constants that specify the type of calendar.